Online student activity analyzed with Lightspeed Alert

 It makes sense that Google services are in students’ top three searches.
 After all, Chromebooks are the No. 1 devices for K-12 in the United States, driving home Google’s domination of the education space.

-Memes are also popular in student searches, with the terms “memes,” “funny memes” and “dank memes” appearing highly in search frequency.
+Meme-ing is also a popular online student activity, with the terms “memes,” “funny memes” and “dank memes” appearing highly in search frequency.
 Memes have risen in popularity in recent years as catchphrases and jokes transmitted online via images.

 Looking down the list, we continue to see more Google services as well as educational resources like “periodic table,” “cool math games” and “dictionary” appearing on the top list.
 Additionally, instead of using a physical calculator, more students are turning to online calculators; this search is the fourth most common for K-12 students.

-Stay tuned to our blog for more surprising stats on our deep-dive into student data, including students’ top-visited websites — plus how you can use our data to improve learning and digital citizenship in your school or district.
+Stay tuned to our blog for more surprising stats on our deep-dive into online student activity, including students’ top-visited websites — plus how you can use our data to improve learning and digital citizenship in your school or district.